-- 3.6.
-Dress and adjust each test dummy as follows: - [3.4.
+3.1.6.
 Dress and adjust each test dummy as follows:

-Each test dummy is clothed in a form fitting cotton stretch short sleeve shirt with above the elbow sleeves and above the knee length pants.
-The mass of the shirt or pants shall not exceed 0.06 kg each.
-Each foot of the test dummy is equipped with a size 11 VW sheet whose mass is 0.51 ± 0.00.
+Each test dummy is clothed in a form fitting cotton stretch short sleeve shirt with above-the-elbow sleeves and above-the-knee length shorts.
+The mass of the shirt or shorts shall not exceed 0.06 kg each.
+Each foot of the test dummy is equipped with a size 11XW shoe whose mass is 0.51 ± 0.09 kg.

-test dummy is equipped with a size 11XW shoe whose mass is 0.51 ± 0.09 kg.
 Limb joints are set at 1g, barely restraining the weight of the limb when extended horizontally.
 Leg joints are adjusted with the torso in the supine position.